Contributing to the advancement of the Sustainable Development Goals agenda

 IGM Financial's group companies and Canada Life have also made public pledges to end anti-Black systemic racism by signing the BlackNorth Initiative.

 In addition, both Great-West Lifeco's subsidiary Canada Life, and IGM Financial's subsidiary IG Wealth Management, are signatories of Winnipeg’s Indigenous Accord, committing to fostering a workplace culture in which Indigenous peoples and all employees can contribute to their fullest potential.
 IGM Financial and Canada Life are also taking concrete actions in support of the Canadian Truth and Reconciliation Commission’s Call to Action #92.
 For instance, in 2023, Canada Life continued to support its employees on their journeys of education by providing them with a paid day off to engage in meaningful learning and reflection activities on the path towards truth and reconciliation.
 The company’s Indigenous Peoples Employee Resource Group hosted two events in 2023 to mark National Indigenous Peoples Day and National Truth and Reconciliation Day, celebrating Indigenous Peoples’ culture and heritage, as well as educating fellow employees on the hard and enduring truths of Canada’s history.
 For its part, IGM Financial is committed to the reconciliation process between Indigenous and non-Indigenous peoples and works to move its company and people towards greater awareness, understanding and action.
-In 2024, IGM Financial will publish its first Reconciliation Action Plan, outlining how they intend to build on their response.
+In 2024, IGM Financial published its first Reconciliation Action Plan, outlining how they intend to build on their response.

 Canada Life also supports the Red River College Polytechnic (RRC Polytech), which is Manitoba’s largest institute of applied learning and research.
 With Canada Life’s support, RRC Polytech is creating a new Indigenous-led student mentorship program called The Circle of Friends Indigenous Student Mentorship Program.
 This program, which will be offered across all programs and campuses, will provide guidance to Indigenous learners as they navigate post-secondary experiences and the early weeks of employment.
 This Indigenous-led program will follow the mentorship model that is deeply rooted in Indigenous culture and will connect Indigenous participants with a mentor who has successfully walked a similar path.